vinegarhq/vinegarhq.github.io/src/Configuration/index.md

 For your convenience, you may use the editor feature by running `vinegar edit` (or `flatpak run io.github.vinegarhq.Vinegar editor` if you're using the Flatpak).

 Anything added to the configuration file is an override over the default values (the default configuration file can be seen [here](https://github.com/vinegarhq/vinegar/blob/master/internal/config/config.toml)) which are designed to be the best for the average user.

-Editing the configuration file allows you to tune your performance or apply other customizations.
+> **Note:** You only need to edit the configuration file if you want to fine tune Roblox's behavior.
+Having a configuration file is completely optional!

 ## Configuration Values
 This section will explain what each value in the global configuration file represents.